FAQ

 How long after my file is complete will I be notified of a decision?

-Interviews are offered on a rolling basis and we interview from September through March.
-The Committee on Admissions judiciously reviews each application and as such it may take some time before you do hear from us regarding your potential for interview.
-Please keep in mind that many files are put on hold each year and are re-reviewed later in the application season.
+Interviews are offered on a rolling basis, and we typically interview from August through April.
+The Committee on Admissions judiciously reviews each application and it may take some time before you hear from us regarding a change in your status.
+Please keep in mind that many files are put on hold each year and are re-reviewed later in the application cycle.

-How will I find out if I received an offer to interview with GW?
+How will I be offered an interview with GW?

-Interviews are by invitation only and are generally conducted on Tuesdays, Thursdays, and Fridays.
-Invitations are sent via email to the email address you provided on your AMCAS application.
+Interviews are by invitation only and are sent to the email address you provided on your AMCAS application.
+You will be offered a specific interview date, with the option of requesting an alternative date, if needed.

 Will the Admissions Office provide counseling to me if I am an unsuccessful applicant?